University Academic Calendar

 Non degree seeking students and students seeking to audit a course

 Students may be placed on probation for academic or nonacademic reasons.
 The process leading to probation for poor academic performance is described in the UTHSC Bulletin - see your specific College section for details.
 The details related to probation for disciplinary reasons can be found below in the section on the Student Code of Conduct.
-For more information on probation, see the Satisfactory Academic Progress policy.
+For more information on probation, see the Satisfactory Academic Progress policy and the Academic Standing Policy.

 Certification of Enrollment

 The official academic record of all students enrolled at UTHSC is maintained in the Office of the Registrar.
 Requests by a student to review his/her academic record should be directed to the Registrar.
-The University Transcript is permanent academic record and is released only upon authorization of the student.
-Students may order transcripts through the National Clearinghouse - see details on the Registrar’s web site.
+The University Transcript is a permanent academic record and is released only upon authorization by the student.
+Please see the Registrar’s web site for details on transcript requests.
 No official transcripts, diplomas, or other educational documents will be provided for a student who has any outstanding obligations to the university.

 A valid UTHSC student I.D. or driver’s license is required to view your records.